Medicare Enrolled

 What this data tells you about Dr. Olney

-Dr. Robyn Olney is a pathology - anatomic in Dallas, TX, with 18 years in practice.
+Dr. Robyn Olney is a pathology - anatomic specialist in Dallas, TX, with 18 years of NPI registration.
 Based on federal Medicare data, Dr. Olney performed 683,837 Medicare services across 515,674 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Olney received a total of $30 from 1 pharmaceutical and/or device company across 2 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in pathology - anatomic.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.